sergio-nnz/linear-timecode-decoder/README.md

 # Linear Timecode Decoder
 “The basic format is an 80-bit code that gives the time of day to the second, and the frame number within the second.
 Values are stored in binary-coded decimal, least significant bit first.
 There are thirty-two bits of user data, usually used for a reel number and date.”

-This project decodes 16 bit unsigned integers that represent. a section in the timecode.
+This project decodes 16 bit unsigned integers that represent a section in the timecode structure.
 ![Timecode Representation](images/linear_timecode.png)